 During intermission, I caught up with my friends, and we each filled each other in on what was going on in our lives.
 While we were all done with college and either furthering our educations or working full-time, it appeared that we had not changed much where it counted, and for that I was glad.
 We decided to all find seats together in the back of the Concert Hall after intermission to watch the second act.

 The ending to Pirates! was comically abrupt, with the virgin daughters of the Major General volunteering to wed the pirates and save them from their lives of forced piracy.
-Mabel and Frederic were free to be together, while the Pirate King opted to remain a Pirate King by remaining with Ruth, the woman he loved.
+Mabel and Frederic were free to be together, while the Pirate King opted to remain a Pirate King by staying with Ruth, the woman he loved.

 After the show, my friends and I set out to get a drink to unpack everything we had seen in the show.
 Funnily enough, we settled on a Starbucks rather than a bar, and spent our time much like we did when we were in high school: playing some form of card game and chatting it up.
 Some things would never change.